 What is Storm Water Drain?

-TL;DR: Pipes that carry rainwater away from properties to prevent flooding and water damage.
+TL;DR: Underground pipes that collect and redirect rainwater away from properties to prevent flooding.

 Key Takeaways About Storm Water Drain